-Opinion 531-A Compliance Filing Undo (20-1329) Underlying FERC Proceeding: ER15-414174 Petitioners: TOs' (CMP et al.)
+• Opinion 531-A Compliance Filing Undo (20-1329) Underlying FERC Proceeding: ER15-414 Petitioners: TOs' (CMP et al.)

-On August 28, 2020, the TOs175 petitioned the DC Circuit Court of Appeals for review of the FERC's October 6, 2017 order rejecting the TOs' filing that sought to reinstate their transmission rates to those in place prior to the FERC's orders later vacated by the DC Circuit's Emera Maine176 decision.
+On August 28, 2020, the TOs petitioned the DC Circuit Court of Appeals for review of the FERC's October 6, 2017 order rejecting the TOs' filing that sought to reinstate their transmission rates to those in place prior to the FERC's orders later vacated by the DC Circuit's Emera Maine decision.
 On September 22, 2020, the FERC submitted an unopposed motion to hold this proceeding in abeyance for four months to allow for the Commission to "a future order on petitioners' request for rehearing of the order challenged in this appeal, and the rate proceeding in which the challenged order was issued remains ongoing before the Commission."
-On October 2, 2020, the FERC granted that motion, and directed the parties to file motions to govern future proceedings in this case by February 2, 2021.
+On October 2, 2020, the Court granted the FERC's motion, and directed the parties to file motions to govern future proceedings in this case by February 2, 2021.

 2013/14 Winter Reliability Program Order on Compliance and Remand (20-1289, 20-1366) (consol.)
-Underlying FERC Proceeding: ER13-2266177 Petitioner: TransCanada
+Underlying FERC Proceeding: ER13-2266 Petitioner: TransCanada

-On July 30, 2020, TransCanada Power Marketing ("Petitioner" or "TransCanada") again petitioned the DC Circuit Court of Appeals for review of the FERC's action on the 2013/2014 Winter Reliability Program, this time in the FERC's April 1, 2020 2013/14 Winter Reliability Program Order on Compliance and Remand.178 NEPGA intervened on October 15, 2020 (and its intervention granted on October 28).
+On July 30, 2020, TransCanada Power Marketing ("Petitioner" or "TransCanada") again petitioned the DC Circuit Court of Appeals for review of the FERC's action on the 2013/2014 Winter Reliability Program, this time in the FERC's April 1, 2020 2013/14 Winter Reliability Program Order on Compliance and Remand.
+NEPGA intervened on October 15, 2020 (and its intervention granted on October 28).
 On October 16, TransCanada filed a docketing statement and statement of issues.
 On October 29, the FERC filed a certified index to the record and an unopposed motion for a 60-day briefing period.
-On December 2, 2020, the Court granted the FERC's October 29 motion and set the briefing schedule, including the following: Petitioners' Brief (January 11, 2021); Respondent Brief of FERC (Mach 12, 2021); Intervenors' Joint Brief in Support of Respondent (March 19, 2021); Petitioners' Reply Briefs (April 9, 2021); Deferred Appendix (April 16, 2021); and Final Briefs (April 30, 2021).
+On December 2, 2020, the Court granted the FERC's October 29